mecon2000/release-planner/README.md

 Release planner tasks:
 V.  read on promises
 V.  save DB in firebase, update on each change.
-1. Capacity table: Show an empty table, with names (y axis) and weeks (header should   contain sprints).
+V.	Capacity table: Show an empty table, with names (y axis) and weeks (header should       contain sprints).
-2. Table should be filled with data taken from json ( how should the DB look?)
+V.	Table should be filled with data taken from json ( how should the DB look?)
 3. Table should be editable
 4. Table should write to json after each change
 5. Planning table: An empty table with with sprints (y axis) and names.